 Reason 4.
 Multiple apps opened in the background

-With the help of the free OneTab browser extension, you can instantly suspend all the tabs you aren't using while freeing up a huge amount of RAM for the ones you want.
-OneTab enables you to browse the list of suspended pages when you want to restore them and find the precise pages you're looking for without taxing your computer.
+With the free OneTab browser extension, you can instantly suspend unused tabs and free up a huge amount of RAM, allowing you to browse the list of suspended pages when you want to restore them, making it easy to find the precise pages you're looking for without taxing your computer.

 Step 1.
 Launch the "Settings" app on the Chromebook

 Step 3.
-Click "Browsing data" and then check "Cookies and other sites data" and "Cache pictures and files" on the pop-up that appears.
+To clear browsing data, click on "Browsing data" and select the "Cookies and other sites data" and "Cache pictures and files" options from the pop-up that appears.

 Step 5.
-In the same manner, you can remove any programs you no longer require by going to "Apps and extensions."
-On supported Chromebooks, you can attach an external SD card to manage a jumble of local files or connect a cloud storage account and move some things there.
+On a Chromebook, you can remove any programs you no longer need by going to "Apps and extensions."
+On supported Chromebooks, you can also attach an external SD card to manage local files or connect a cloud storage account to move some things there.

 Step 1.
-The Chrome browser will launch; hit the Chrome menu button in the top right corner.
+The Chrome browser will launch; click on the Chrome menu button in the top right corner.

 Step 3.
-To determine which program or process uses the most resources and which can be shut down, look at the currently operating ones.
+To identify which program or process is consuming the most resources and can be shut down, check the currently running ones.

 Step 4.
-Select the application you want to close in the lower right corner, then click the "End Process" button.
+To close an application, select it in the lower right corner and click the "End Process" button.

 Step 1.
 Launch Chrome web browser.